 - Obtain formal confirmation that contracts are completed.

 - Complete financial closure.

 - Complete final performance reporting.

-- Congratulate the team for the job completed.
+- Congratulate the team on the job completed.

 - Conduct an honest post mortem analysis.

-- Provide actionable insight and proactive recommendation for future projects.
+- Provide actionable insight and proactive recommendations for future projects.

 The Project Manager must get formal acceptance of the project and deliverables, issue a final report that shows that the project has been successful, issue the final lesson learned, and index and archive all the project records.

 Project Manager Roles and Responsibilities: Conclusion